kubesimplify/website/README.md

 <h1>Contributing Guidelines: </h1>

+We're a warm and welcoming community of open source contributors.
+Please join.
+All types of contributions are welcome.
+Be sure to read the Kubesimplify Contributors Welcome Guide for a tour of resources available to you and how to get started.
 Kubesimplfy's new website.
 This codebase is what runs on [Kubesimplify](https://kubesimplify.github.io/website/).

 For new developers getting started, here are some instructions to follow: